-If the US government was unable or unwilling to reimburse you for whatever reason, you’d be out of luck whether you had an account at a bank or a credit union (and you’d have bigger problems to worry about).
+The federal government can raise funds in a variety of ways, including collecting taxes from individuals and businesses.
+If the U.S. government was unable or unwilling to reimburse you for whatever reason, you’d be out of luck whether you had an account at a bank or a credit union (and you’d have bigger problems to worry about).

 The NCUA reports that “Not one penny of insured savings has ever been lost by a member of a federally insured credit union.”

-Credit unions are safest when they are federally insured credit unions.
-Most credit unions fall into that category, but it’s worth verifying what type of credit union you’re dealing with.
-If the credit union’s name includes the word “Federal” it’s easy – your money is protected by the NCUSIF.
+Credit unions are safest when they are federally-insured credit unions.
+Most credit unions fall into that category, but it’s worth verifying what type of credit union you’re working with.
+If the credit union’s name includes the word “Federal,” it’s easy—they’re explicitly claiming that NCUSIF protects your funds.

-If your credit union’s name does not contain the word “Federal,” it can still be a federally insured credit union.
+If your credit union’s name does not contain the word “Federal,” it might still be a federally-insured institution.
 The best way to find out is to research credit unions through the NCUA.

 - Checking accounts